 Happily married couple Jade and Cam Lasky have their world turned upside down after a confrontation with a masked home invader.
 Suddenly, as Cam struggles to pay the ransom money, Jade is left to wonder if they’re as financially secure as her husband had led her to believe and whether he is hiding other secrets from her.
 In a thrilling tale of domestic suspense, the Laskys’ stalker of a home invader turns the family’s secrets into a public scandal.

-Beautiful Little Fools by Jillian Cantor (January 4)
+Beautiful Little Fools by Jillian Cantor (New Pub Date: February 1)